Go Back

 Instructions

-• Preheat your oven to 350 degrees and spray an 8x13 casserole dish lightly with nonstick spray.
+• Preheat your oven to 350 degrees F and spray a 9 x13 casserole dish lightly with nonstick spray.

 • In a large bowl, combine the tuna, celery, red onion, relish, mayo, lemon juice, tomato, salt, and pepper.
 Set it aside.

-• Layer your ingredients over the bottom buns, starting with 6 slices of Colby Jack cheese, then the tuna mixture, then the remaining 6 slices of Colby Jack cheese, and finally place the bun tops on last.
+• Carefully layer your ingredients over the bottom buns, starting with 6 slices of Colby Jack cheese, then the tuna mixture, the remaining 6 slices of Colby Jack cheese, and the bun tops.

-• Bake in your preheated oven uncovered for 15-20 minutes or until the tops are toasted and the sliders are heated throughout, and the cheese is melted.
-Sprinkle with chopped chives after cooked.
+• Bake in your preheated oven, uncovered, for 15-20 minutes or until the tops are toasted, cheese is melted and the sliders are heated throughout.

 Video